Light

 }

-Example of using an expression constraint based on a couple of object properties to restrict maximum magnitude for a vector:
+Example of using an expression constraint based on two object properties to restrict maximum magnitude for a vector:

 Copy